Johnnie Hamp: The Comedians

 1971 saw Hamp's peak of success with the series The Comedians (intermittently 1971–1985), which introduced innumerable new faces to the British public and kickstarted a number of solo comedy careers.
 These included Mike Reid, Charlie Williams, Colin Crompton, Mick Miller, George Roper, Stan Boardman and Bernard Manning.
 The series featured mainly Northern stand-up comedians drawn from the club circuit.
 It was a ratings success for Granada.

-In 1972/3 Hamp produced spectacular stage versions of 'The Comedians' which played weekly at major theatres and for long summer seasons at The London Palladium, Blackpool, Great Yarmouth and Clacton.
+In 1972-73, he produced spectacular stage versions of 'The Comedians' which played weekly at major theatres and for long summer seasons at The London Palladium, Blackpool, Great Yarmouth, and Clacton.

 Continuing in the Northern club tradition, The Wheeltappers and Shunters Social Club (1974–1976), a variety series set in a makeshift working men's club, was another success, often featuring many cast members from The Comedians.
 Other notable programmes and series include The International PopProms (1975), Paul Daniels Blackpool Bonanza (1978), Bernard Manning in Las Vegas (1978) and The Video Entertainers (1981).

 Retirement

 Hamp left Granada Television in 1987, to form his own independent production company, Johnnie Hamp Enterprises.
 He became the subject of This Is Your Life in 1992, when he was surprised by Michael Aspel at Manchester's Victoria & Albert Hotel.
-In 2008, Hamp published his anecdotal autobiography It Beats Working For A Living.
+In 2008, Hamp published his anecdotal autobiography It Beats Working for a Living.
 In December 2012, Hamp received 'The City of Manchester and Lord Mayor's Lifetime Achievement Award'.
 Now retired and still living in Manchester, Hamp concentrates on his love of oil painting, charity work and after-dinner speaking.